- Your Government

 - As a POCFF, are there opportunities for advancement?

-- As a POCFF, how much will my uniforms and equipment cost me?
+- As a POCFF, my uniforms and equipment will be provided free of charge, is this correct?

 - Do men and women have to meet the same requirements?